dojo/docs/dijit/registry.rst

 It is commonly used to retrieve a reference to a widget from a related piece of data (such as the widget’s DOM node or ID).
 It contains functions formerly found on the root ``dijit`` object for looking up widgets, such as ``dijit.byId`` and ``dijit.byNode``.

-In Dojo 1.6 and earlier, the registry is an instance of :ref:`dijit.WidgetSet <dijit/WidgetSet>`.
-Starting in Dojo 1.7, it is its own object.

-Starting in Dojo 1.7, the registry does not include array iterator methods by default (forEach, filter, byClass, map, every, and some).
-Requiring dijit/WidgetSet will automatically re-add these methods (until Dojo 2.0).
-If you need to iterate over the entire registry, it is best to call ``registry.toArray`` and use the standard :ref:`dojo array <dojo/_base/array>` functions.

 Usage
 =====